SAMS Group Australia

 The opposite also applies; for every 1 per cent you discount, you lose 10 per cent or more of your profits.

-Where does strategy come into this?
-First, there is the ‘Endless Growth Trap’, the idea that people feel the only direction they can go is up.
+Where does pricing strategy come into this?
+First, there is the ‘Endless Growth Trap’.
+It's the idea that the only direction sales can go is up.

 It is often said that anything other than increasing sales is a disaster; however, this isn’t true.
 You can make a significant amount of sales and collect little profit.